What our life insurance expert says

-The main benefit of a funeral plan is that it’s guaranteed to cover the cost of the funeral you want, even if inflation means it costs more than it would have at the start of your policy.
+The main benefit of a funeral plan is that it’s guaranteed to cover the cost of your agreed funeral, even if inflation means it costs more than it would have at the start of your policy.

 The pay-out from your over 50 policy can still be used to cover the costs of your funeral, it’s just not guaranteed to meet the cost in the same way a funeral plan is.

 The average cost of a funeral in the UK is around £4,000, before flowers and catering.
 If your pay-out exceeds this, you need not worry.
-But if you want to ensure you can have the send-off you want, you could take out a dedicated funeral plan alongside your life insurance policy.
+But if you want to ensure you can have the send-off you want, and you have money to spare, you could take out a dedicated funeral plan alongside your over 50 life insurance.

-Your pay-out will normally go to your beneficiaries.
-You’ll be asked to name these when you take out a policy, so it’s a good idea to know who you want them to be before signing up.
+Your pay-out will normally go to your chosen beneficiaries.
+You’ll be asked to name these when you take out a policy, so it’s a good idea to think about who you want them to be before signing up.

 This depends on the value of your estate.

 Your estate is the sum total of everything you leave behind after you die.
 If this exceeds £325,000, you’ll pay £40% on it.
 If it’s under £325,000, you pay no tax.Writing your life insurance in trust allows you to avoid tax, even if your estate exceeds £325,000.
-It can also help speed up the pay-out process, ensuring your loved ones get the money you leave them quicker than they normally would.
+It can also help speed up the pay-out process, ensuring your loved ones get the money you leave them as soon as possible.

 No, your benefit amount will usually only be paid out after you die.
 But there are other options available.

 Critical illness cover allows you to access your pay out if you’re diagnosed with a serious illness or are severely injured.
-It can then be used to cover treatment costs, support you while you’re unwell, or even support your family if you’re unable to work.
+It can then be used to cover any costs you incur, support you while you’re unwell, or even support your family if you’re unable to work.

 Income protection insurance works in a similar way, paying out up to 70% of your salary if you’re unable to work due to illness or disability.